-- Egocentric Team Naming: They could have been called the Yellow Lantern Corps, but it was named the Sinestro Corps instead.
+- Egocentric Team Naming: They could, and have been called the Yellow Lantern Corps in some occasions, but they are officially named the Sinestro Corps.

 - Funnily enough, it was actually Booster Gold who inadvertently named the corps during an attempt to distract Sinestro (see Line-of-Sight Name).